Effective Communication

 Instructional Communication

-Instructional communication is used to inform the listeners in the teaching-learning process.
+Instructional communication informs listeners during the teaching-learning process.
 This type of communication requires instructors to be knowledgeable about the subject matter and present content in a way that is engaging and tailored to the needs of their learners.

 Suggestions to Enhance Instructional Communication